 The Law School has a robust Academic Support program offering numerous programs (summarized below) which are available to students generally at no cost.
-We subscribe to the basic philosophy of John Strauss, who teaches a two semester Bar Examination
+We subscribe to the basic philosophy of Jon T. Strauss, who taught a two semester Bar Examination

 Training course at Roger Williams University School of Law in Rhode Island, who has written: